 favorites.
 And remember, there is no test.
 Some books will not

-appeal to you so don't bother finishing them.
+appeal to you so do not bother finishing them.
 Others you might just

 want to own.
 If so, [blatant plug] please buy through my

 the books I suggest should be first borrowed from the public